 - We’re among just a few centers in the country offering CAR T-cell therapy, a new type of immunotherapy that shows promise for patients with acute lymphoblastic leukemia and other blood cancers.

 - Comprehensive blood and bone marrow stem cell transplantation, including unrelated donor and cord blood transplants, which make these life-saving procedures a possibility for more patients.
-UChicago Medicine had the best one-year stem cell transplant outcomes in Chicago and the highest relative to predicted outcomes, according to a 2020 annual report from the Center for International Bone and Marrow Transplant Research.
+UChicago Medicine had the best one-year stem cell transplant outcomes in Chicago and the highest relative to predicted outcomes, according to 2020 and 2021 annual reports from the Center for International Bone and Marrow Transplant Research.
 Learn about our work to improve stem cell transplant survival rates.

 - Supportive therapies to help reduce fatigue, infections and other problems that may develop due to leukemia or leukemia treatments